 Whichever system you used before the carts, that's the system you will continue to use!
 If you originally put your garbage in the alley, put your new carts in the alley!
 If you used front-curb pickup for your garbage, your new carts should go on the front curb as well!
 If you're unsure which location you are, give our Public Works Shop a call at 403-223-6018 or email at firstname.lastname@example.org and we will be happy to help!

-How many carts will I receive?
+How many carts do I receive?

 I have a business/commercial property.
 How am I affected?